Creative Spaces Where Artists Truly Thrive

 In some environments, there’s an unspoken current:

-visibility becomes currency
+• visibility becomes currency

-attention becomes validation
+• attention becomes validation

-and artists begin positioning themselves, consciously or not
+• and artists begin positioning themselves, consciously or not

-This also raises a larger question: is it a truly level playing field?
-In environments where artists are both evaluating and being evaluated, the dynamics can become complex, blurring the line between objective feedback and subjective response.
+In spaces where artists are both evaluating and being evaluated, the dynamics can become complex, blurring the line between objective feedback and subjective interpretation.

 This doesn’t make anyone bad.
 It’s simply what happens when the environment shapes how people interact with the work and rewards comparison.